 So are you, or are you not ready to start dating again?
 You may be keen to start dating soon after a break-up, but how soon is too soon?
-When is the right time to start dating again?
+How long should you wait before dating again?
+Is it bad to date right after a breakup?

 Some people start dating within days of ending their previous relationship.
-Others feel like they need to spend the same amount of time being single as they were in their last relationship.
+Others are lonely but not ready to date and feel like they need to spend the same amount of time being single as they were in their last relationship.

 However, if dating seems too hard now, or you feel anxious at the thought of sitting opposite a stranger and talking about yourself… then you may not be ready to date right now.